dibyaranjannnayak/exploring-js./README.md

                         g. undefined- variable is declared but not assigned yet. (car;)                  * The datatype of undefined - 'undefined'

-                        h.
-NaN - not a number (special type of datatype) datatype(NaN) = number;
+                        1. NaN - It's not a special datatype, its a special numeric value;               * The datatype of NaN - 'number'

         2.Non primitive data types
          -These are also known as reference data types.
          -The data types of all the non primitive data types are object ( function - object function)

-                        a. object-It is the collection of key-value pairs.  (person = {name, age:22, id:2222})
+                        a. object - It is the collection of key-value pairs.  (person = {name, age:22, id:2222})

-                        b.array-It is the ordered collection of values.
+                        b.array - It is the ordered collection of values.
                                   It is a type of object.     (contries = ['India','russi','nepal'])

                         c.function - A function is a block of code that is designed to perform a perticular job , executed when called or invoked.                (myFunction = function(){console.log()})